2023 Best Value Journalism Master's Degree Schools in the Southeast Region

 Full Journalism at University of Memphis Report

-You’ll be in good company if you decide to attend University of South Florida - Main Campus.
-It ranked #4 on our 2023 Best Value Journalism Master’s Degree Schools in the Southeast Region list.
-Located in the large city of Tampa, USF Tampa is a public college with a very large student population.
+Out of the 14 schools in the Southeast Region that were part of this year’s ranking, University of South Florida - Main Campus landed the # 4 spot on the list.
+Located in the large city of Tampa, USF Tampa is a public school with a very large student population.

 You’ll join some of the best and brightest minds around you if you attend University of Georgia.
 The school came in at #5 on this year’s Best Value Journalism Master’s Degree Schools in the Southeast Region list.
-UGA is a very large public school located in the midsize city of Athens.
+UGA is a fairly large public school located in the midsize city of Athens.

 The average tuition and fees for an out-of-state graduate students at UGA are $27,464 a year.